-Retirement benefits shall be solely a matter of contract between the employee and the Teachers’ Retirement System and shall not be the responsibility of the Board except that the Board shall deduct and send to the Teachers’ Retirement System in the manner prescribed, those amounts required under law.
+Retirement benefits shall be solely a matter of contract between the employee and the TRS and shall not be the responsibility of the Board except that the Board shall deduct and send to the TRS in the manner prescribed, those amounts required under law.

 Unused Sick Days

 The Board may compensate certified employees only upon initial retirement, or their estate, for each unused sick day at a rate not to exceed 30% of the daily salary.
 This calculation is based on the employee's last annual salary.
 For personnel who begin employment with a local school district on or after July 1, 2008, unused sick leave days to be recognized in calculating reimbursement under KRS 161.155 shall not exceed 300 days.
-For personnel who become members of the Teachers’ Retirement System on or after January 1, 2022, payment for unused sick leave days shall not be incorporated into the annual compensation used to calculate the retirement allowance in the foundational benefit but may be deposited into the member’s supplemental benefit component.1
+For personnel who become members of the TRS on or after January 1, 2022, payment for unused sick leave days shall not be incorporated into the annual compensation used to calculate the retirement allowance in the foundational benefit but may be deposited into the member’s supplemental benefit component.1

-The District shall provide compensation for unused sick leave days when the employee provides proof s/he qualifies as an annuitant who will receive a retirement or disability allowance from the Teachers’ Retirement System.
+The District shall provide compensation for unused sick leave days when the employee provides proof s/he qualifies as an annuitant who will receive a retirement or disability allowance from the TRS.
 Upon death of an employee in active contributing status who was eligible to retire by reason of service, the District shall compensate the estate of the employee.

+Unused Sick Days and Actuarial Costs

+Actuarial costs to TRS for the inclusion of payment for unused sick leave days that are eligible for compensation shall be funded as follows:

+The state shall pay actuarial costs for the compensation attributable to the actual unused sick leave accrued as of June 30, 2025, plus annual adjustments to the sick leave balance of each fiscal year thereafter, based upon the sick leave accrued or used by the teacher or employee, not exceed thirteen (13) additional days per year.
+Unused sick leave payable by the state shall not include any annual leave described in KRS 161.540(1)(f) or the cost of unused sick days for employees retiring from agencies listed in KRS 161.220 (4)(d) and (f).

+The last employer who is compensating the unused sick day shall pay the actuarial costs of compensation for unused sick leave days not paid by the state (as described above).
+Upon the teacher’s or employee’s retirement, the TRS shall bill the last employer for the cost of the unused sick days, and the employer shall pay the costs within fifteen (15) days after receiving notification of the cost from the system.

 PERSONNEL A03.175